 § 8.01-319.
 Publication of interim notice.

 A. In any case in which a nonresident party or party originally served by publication has been served as provided by law.
 Notice of further proceedings in the case is required.
-Still, no method of service thereof is prescribed either by statute or by order or rule of court; such notice may be served by publication thereof once each week for two successive weeks in a newspaper published or circulated in the city or county in which the original proceedings are pending.
+Still, no method of service thereof is prescribed either by statute or by order or rule of court; such notice may be served by publication thereof once each week for two successive weeks in a newspaper published or circulated in the city or county the original proceedings are pending.
 If the original proceedings were instituted by order of publication, then the publication of such notice of additional or further proceedings shall be made in the same newspaper.
 A party, who appears pro se in action, shall file with the clerk of the court in which the action is pending a written statement of his place of residence and mailing address and shall inform the clerk in writing of any changes of residence and mailing address during the pendency of the action.
-The clerk and all parties to the action may rely on the last written statement filed as aforesaid.
-The court in which the action is pending may dispense with such notice for the party’s failure to file the statement herein provided for or may require notice to be given in such manner as the court may determine.
+The clerk and all parties to the action may rely on the last written statement.
+The court in which the action is pending may dispense with such notice for the party’s failure to file the statement provided or may require notice as the court may determine.

 B. Notwithstanding any provision to the contrary in paragraph A hereof, depositions may be taken, testimony heard.
 Orders and decrees entered without an order of publication when the defendant has been legally served with or has accepted service of process to commence a suit for divorce or for annulling or affirming a marriage, and he or she or the plaintiff:

 2. Shall remove from the county or city in which the suit is pending if a resident thereof, or in which he or she resided at the time of the institution of the suit, or was served with process, without having filed with the clerk of the court where the suit is pending a written statement of his or her intended future place of residence, and alike statement of subsequent changes of residence; or